-Therefore, at the current time, it appears that individuals can certainly develop a substance use disorder as a result of abusing PCP, but they do not develop physical dependence on the drug.
+Therefore, at the current time, it appears that individuals can certainly develop a substance use disorder as a result of misusing PCP, but they do not develop physical dependence on the drug.

-According to APA and other sources, such as the American Society of Addiction Medicine (ASAM), even though use of PCP is most often intermittent in individuals who abuse it, there is research that indicates that individuals who habitually abuse PCP do develop tolerance to the drug (needing more of it to get the same effects once achieved at lower doses).
+According to APA and other sources, such as the American Society of Addiction Medicine (ASAM), even though use of PCP is most often intermittent in individuals who misuse it, there is research that indicates that individuals who habitually misuse PCP do develop tolerance to the drug (needing more of it to get the same effects once achieved at lower doses).

-ASAM specifies formal withdrawal management protocols for drugs; withdrawal management is the preferred professional term to what many refer to as detox or medical detox.
+ASAM specifies formal withdrawal management protocols for drugs; withdrawal management is a term used for what many refer to as detox or medical detox.
 Medications can be administered to individuals who have stopped using PCP based on the person’s specific symptom profile in an effort to control those symptoms.

-Often, benzodiazepines can be used to deal with anxiety, depression, and even potential seizures in individuals who abused PCP with other drugs.
-These are administered on a tapering schedule, such that once the physician establishes a starting dose of the medication, they slowly cut down the dose at specified intervals to wean the individual off the drug and control the course of the person’s withdrawal.
-Because individuals who abuse PCP are likely to abuse other drugs in conjunction with PCP and may have developed physical dependence on those drugs, they may also require specific withdrawal management techniques for those drugs (e.g., alcohol abuse in individuals who abused alcohol with PCP).
+Often, benzodiazepines may be used to deal with anxiety, depression, and even potential seizures in individuals who misused PCP with other drugs.
+These may be administered by the physician while slowly cutting down the dose at specified intervals to wean the individual off the drug and control the course of the person’s withdrawal.

-Long-term treatment for a phencyclidine use disorder requires that the individual become involved in formal substance use disorder therapy.
-The therapy of choice for individuals with substance use disorders is some form of Cognitive Behavioral Therapy; however, other models of therapy can also be used.
+Long-term treatment for PCP addiction requires that the individual become involved in formal substance use disorder therapy.
+The therapy of choice for individuals with substance use disorders is some form of cognitive behavioral therapy; however, other models of therapy can also be used.

 Therapy can be delivered in a group format, in individual sessions, or in a combination of group and individual sessions.
 Delivering therapy in a combination of group and individual sessions take advantage of the strengths of both treatment formats